CC-YouCube/client/README.md

 ### Server

-If you dont want to host your own server then you can use the public server: `wss://youcube.onrender.com` \
+If you dont want to host your own server: \
-It might be slow, but it will do the job.
+YouCube has a public server. \
+The public server is set by default in the client, so you can just run the client and your good to go. \
+For anyone who is curious, the server "IP" is `wss://youcube.onrender.com`

 #### Requirements